saltyrtc/saltyrtc-client-js/README.md

     $ npm install

-To compile the TypeScript sources to a single JavaScript (ES2015) file, run `rollup` in the main directory.
+To compile the TypeScript sources to a single minified JavaScript (ES5) file:

-    $ npm run rollup
+    $ npm run dist

-The resulting file will be located in `dist/saltyrtc.js`.
+The resulting file will be located in `dist/saltyrtc.min.js`.

 You can also watch the source code for changes and recompile automatically: